-- do and supports teachers in differentiating instruction in order to achieve these goals. - Expected Performance: - Development and implementation of curriculum and instructional resources for the revision of two elementary Curriculum Extension Units and the creation of two middle school G/T Instructional Seminars to extend and enrich student learning. - Major Goal: Goal 1: Students - Sub Goal: Strategy 1.2.1 Provide equitable access to rigorous coursework Pre-K-12, including Gifted and Talented, Advanced Placement, and world language. - o Rationale: - All students should have equitable access to rigorous coursework that challenges them at an appropriate instructional level. - o Expected Performance: - Implementation of a School Improvement Planning process in 100 percent of schools that establishes goals for the successful participation of all student groups in G/T Education programming. - ✤ Major Goal: Goal 2: Staff - Sub Goal: Strategy 2.2.1 Provide professional learning for staff members to enhance interpersonal and leadership skills, deepen job specific knowledge, and grow in their professional practice. - o Rationale: - Providing professional learning opportunities for teachers that continue to engage them as life-long learners, strengthening professional practice and content expertise in order to empower teachers in the implementation of rigorous, engaging instruction. - o Expected Performance: - Implementation of a G/T Leadership Team to further develop the leadership skills of participating G/T Resource Teachers at the elementary, middle, and high school levels in order to enhance and expand professional learning opportunities for the G/T Education Program.
+- Expected Performance: - Development and implementation of curriculum and instructional resources for the revision of two elementary Curriculum Extension Units and the creation of two middle school G/T Instructional Seminars to extend and enrich student learning. - Major Goal: Goal 1: Students - Sub Goal: Strategy 1.2.1 Provide equitable access to rigorous coursework Pre-K-12, including Gifted and Talented, Advanced Placement, and world language. - o Rationale: - All students should have equitable access to rigorous coursework that challenges them at an appropriate instructional level. - o Expected Performance: - Implementation of a School Improvement Planning process in 100 percent of schools that establishes goals for the successful participation of all student groups in G/T Education programming. - ✤ Major Goal: Goal 2: Staff - Sub Goal: Strategy 2.2.1 Provide professional learning for staff members to enhance interpersonal and leadership skills, deepen job specific knowledge, and grow in their professional practice. - Rationale: - Providing professional learning opportunities for teachers that continue to engage them as life-long learners, strengthening professional practice and content expertise in order to empower teachers in the implementation of rigorous, engaging instruction. - Expected Performance: - Implementation of a G/T Leadership Team to further develop the leadership skills of participating G/T Resource Teachers at the elementary, middle, and high school levels in order to enhance and expand professional learning opportunities for the G/T Education Program.